‘When someone is a predator, it will happen again.’ Kentucky teacher sentenced

 RUSSELLVILLE – A former Logan County Schools teacher who admitted having inappropriate relationships with juveniles was ordered Thursday to spend 12 years in prison.

 Adam Decker, 30, of Leitchfield, was sentenced in Logan Circuit Court on 15 criminal counts.
-(Leitchfield is in Grayson County where at least four educators have been charged in a short period with various child sex abuse crimes, and at least three of the cases involved students.)
+(Decker lives in Leitchfield in Grayson County where at least four other educators have been charged in a short period with various child sex abuse crimes, and at least three of the cases involved students.)

 Decker pleaded guilty to three counts of third-degree rape, four counts of third-degree sodomy, three counts of third-degree sexual abuse, two counts of possession of matter portraying a sexual performance by a minor, two counts of distributing obscene material to minors and a count of prohibited use of electronic communications to procure a minor for a sexual offense.